ArslanR/ProntoCodingTest/README.md

 # ProntoCodingTest
 This file includes Java code that is written for the coding test task for the Pronto Woven Graduate Program.

+This code has been tested on the compiler "BlueJ".

 The assumptions carried out while coding are as follows:

 1. The robot faces the NORTH (0) direction as the initial direction.